Blogs > Lifestyle > Best & Worst Head Shapes for Bald Guys

 But what if you have the "wrong" head shape?

-Even if you can't change your head shape, you can do workarounds to make yourself look good, even if you don't have the perfect head shape for a bald man.
+No one can change their head shape, obviously, but you can do workarounds to make yourself look good.
 More on these tips later.

 Oval: The Ideal Head Shape for a Bald Head